I’ve been teaching how to count rhythm to most of my students using a fun fruity way* of naming note values with easy and fun to say words.

 (*Adapted from Music Mind Games)

 Fruity Words For Rhythm

 - For example, a one beat (quarter note) is called LIME.

-- Two eighth notes are called JELLO.
+- Two eighth notes are called MANGO.

 - An eighth note triplet, where the three notes are played in one beat is PINEAPPLE.